Region: Religious regions

 Sometimes a region associated with a religion is given a name, like Christendom, a term with medieval and renaissance connotations of Christianity as a sort of social and political polity.
 The term Muslim world is sometimes used to refer to the region of the world where Islam is dominant.
-These broad terms are very vague when used to describe regions.
+These broad terms are somewhat vague when used to describe regions.

 Within some religions there are clearly defined regions.
 The Roman Catholic Church, the Church of England, the Eastern Orthodox Church, and others, define ecclesiastical regions with names such as diocese, eparchy, ecclesiastical provinces, and parish.

 For example, the United States is divided into 32 Roman Catholic ecclesiastical provinces.
 The Lutheran Church–Missouri Synod is organized into 33 geographic districts, which are subdivided into circuits (the Atlantic District (LCMS), for example).
 The Church of Jesus Christ of Latter-day Saints uses regions similar to dioceses and parishes, but uses terms like ward and stake.